nicolaracco/efficient_translations/README.md

     Product.create! :translations_attributes => [{:locale => I18n.locale.to_s, :name => 'Another'}]
     Product.last.name # => 'Another'

+### Validators

+The validator *validates_presence_of_default_locale* is provided to prevent a model to be saved without a translation for the default locale.
+Eg:

+    class Product < ActiveRecord::Base
+      translates :name, :another_field
+      validates_presence_of_default_locale
+    end

 ### Named Scopes and Performances Overview

 Three named scopes are defined: